Intellectual property turned into intellectual capital for Kommpo's CEO

 KOMMPO 1

-“It is never too late to engage with an intellectual property approach”, explained Marie-Carmen Bindels, Innovation Centre Advisor at Sowalfin.
+“It is never too late to engage with an intellectual property approach”, explained Marie-Carmen Bindels, Innovation Centre Advisor at Wallonie Entreprendre (WE).
 “We can always "set the wheels in motion".
 Indeed, intellectual property concerns the whole company, whatever its stage of life, because it draws on the business plan.”

 Guillaume added: “Above all, start to think about it when there is something concrete: at the beginning, we were using a different logo.
 Thankfully, we didn’t register the first one.
 This would have made no sense and would have cost money.”